hyyc116/TopicSelectionBehavior/README.md

 ## Data
 APS dataset, Available by sending email to APS.org for research purpose.

-## Author Disambugation
-Same Name, Same Institution, Same Abbreviation

 ## Processing
 PACS code as the topic.

-authorid, prod, hindex, total citations
+#### Author Disambugation
+Same Name, Same Institution, Same Abbreviation

 Author paper number distribution as below:
 ![Author paper number distribution](fig/author_pnum_dis.png)

+#### Filtering
+20,753 authors of which paper number is between 5 and 100 are reserved.

 ## Staitic Indicators